Working with hierarchies

 All of the content items in the hierarchy are now published.

-Viewing hierarchy items in the Content LibraryLink copied!
+Viewing hierarchy items in the content libraryLink copied!

 The content items that are part of a hierarchy can be viewed, filtered and organized in the same way as other content items.
 In the image below you can see two items: the website menu root node content item and the "Special offers" node that we removed from the hierarchy.
-The child content items are hidden by default because "Hierarchical child nodes" is turned off.
+The child content items are hidden by default because the "Hierarchy child nodes" setting is turned off.
 If we turn this option on, then all of the child items will be shown.

 All of the content items that are part of the hierarchy are now shown.